Iconfinder

-Iconfinder is a web company whose main product is a search engine for icons.
+Iconfinder was a web company whose main product is a search engine for icons.
 The company was founded in 2007 by Martin LeBlanc Eigtved.
 Iconfinder gained popularity after a relaunch in 2009.

 As of 2012, Iconfinder had 1.1 million registered accounts.

 Iconfinder received $1.5 M in funding from the Danish venture capital fund, VF Venture.

 In 2022 it was acquired by Freepik.

-In October 2025, the company announced via e-mail that they will be discontinuing the service effectively November 15, 2025.
+In October 2025, the company announced via e-mail that they would discontinue the service effective November 15, 2025.
+Since then, the website has redirected to Freepik's official site.